-Rules is a feature of MemberPress plugin that allows you to restrict access to all or any of your membership site content.
+Rules are a feature of MemberPress plugin that allows you to restrict access to all or any of your membership site content.

-For instance, you can allow access to a particular page or some exclusive articles only when a visitor subscribes to a top tier plan on your membership site.
-There many rules you can use to restrict access depending on what type of content you want to protect.
+For instance, you can allow access to a particular page or some exclusive articles only when a visitor subscribes to a top-tier plan on your membership site.
+There are many rules you can use to restrict access depending on what type of content you want to protect.

 In your WordPress dashboard, you can set up as many content rules as possible when you head over to the MemberPress >> Rules section.
 Let’s take a look at some below.